 Such "parochialism" is, in many regards, a sign of a well-functioning democracy.
 It means that national elections are predictable and governments stable, and the legitimacy of their outcome is rarely in doubt.
-Such consistency once made countries such as the United States, United Kingdom, or Australia enviable in the eyes of the world, not least of all from the spective of postwar Italy or the French Fourth Republic, where lack of agreement over democratic rules resulted in an endless political drama in which rival parties disputed the integrity of elections and the composition of fractious yet fragile coalitions.
+Such consistency once made countries such as the United States, United Kingdom, or Australia enviable in the eyes of the world, not least of all in countries like postwar Italy or the French Fourth Republic, where lack of agreement over democratic rules resulted in an endless political drama in which rival parties disputed the integrity of elections and the composition of fractious yet fragile coalitions.
 By contrast, Anglo-Saxon democracies held elections with clear winners and losers, and this certainty helped depoliticize daily life during the intervening lull, contributing to a more rational, pragmatic, and ultimately mature relationship with politics (Putnam 1973).

 In contemporary America, these certainties have eroded.
 With the "game outside the game" playing an increasingly important role, the country is subject to a never-ending contest in which no side ever establishes its legitimate right to govern.
-Foremost in this game are revisions to electoral rules and standards which, being subject to judicial interpretation, makes partisan control of the courts the first arena of struggle.
-With the Supreme Court the ultimate arbiter over such issues as electoral districting and gerrymandering, or whether states can impose voter laws and purges of electoral rolls that are ostensibly for the sake of electoral integrity, the nomination process for the highest court in the land has become the most visible terrain of competition.
-Because of the great importance of the "game outside the game," Republicans have, in recent years, become willing to violate key democratic norms, like the Senate's responsibility to give a hearing to a nominee to the Supreme Court, to secure additional seats for ideologically aligned justices.
-In response, some Democrats today openly propose the "nuclear option" of packing the court with additional justices which would ensure that justices that are sympathetic to their priorities enjoy a majority on the court - crossing what, for three generations, had been considered a "red line" of America's constitutional settlement.
+Foremost in this game are revisions to electoral rules and standards which, being subject to judicial interpretation, makes partial control of the courts the first area of struggle.
+With the Supreme Court the ultimate arbiter over such issues as electoral districting and gerrymandering, or whether states can impose voter laws and purges of electoral rolls that are ostensibly for the sake of electoral integrity, this makes the Supreme Court nomination process the most visible terrain of competition.
+Because of the great importance of the "game around the game", in recent years Republicans in the Senate ascribed as great a strategic priority to securing three additional Supreme Court justices as to the fate of their own administration, while some Democrats today openly propose the "nuclear option" of redesigning the country's constitutional court via legislative fiat - crossing what, for three generations, had been considered a "red line" of America's constitutional settlement.

-The second arena of non-electoral competition in contemporary America is via the impeachment process, which has steadily become instrumentalized as a tool of securing partisan political advantage.
+The second arena of non-electoral competition in contemporary America is via the impeachment process, which has steadily become instrumentalized as a tool of securing partian political advantage.
 This "normalization" of the impeachment process is a relatively recent development, and yet one that has had an especially deleterious impact upon the tone and conduct of American democratic politics.
 In a "clean" democracy, political parties and candidates compete for power by persuading the public to vote for them in elections.
 When an election has been won, the winner acquires a mandate to implement the platform upon which they campaigned.
-In the United States, however, this norm has steadily eroded since Newt Gingrich, as House Speaker in the 1990s, attempted to use the impeachment process as a means to delegitimate and potentially remove President Clinton, who had recently been reelected, from office.
-By stretching the interpretation of the phase "high crimes and misdemeanours" to cover the latter's private infidelities (and, more specifically, his denial of these infidelities under oath), a pattern was set whereby the primacy of any President's electoral mandate could immediately be set aside in search of any transgression that potentially met this vague and variable standard.
+In the United States, however, this norm has steadily eroded since Newt Gingrich, as House Speaker in the 1990s, attempted to use the impeachment process as a means of delegitimating and potentially removing President Clinton, who had recently been reelected, from office.
+By stretching interpretation of the phase "high crimes and misdemeanors" to cover the latter's private infidelities (and, more specifically, his denial of these facts under oath), a pattern was set whereby the primacy of any President's electoral mandate could immediately be set aside in search of any transgression that potentially met this vague and variable standard.
 By consequence, proposals for impeaching both Presidents George W. Bush and Barack Obama were considered by the House of Representatives, with the latter also subject to an extended campaign for his removal from office on the spurious grounds that he was born outside of the United States.